OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

 plus several other products, are available to view through the GloFAS `map viewer
 <https://www.globalfloods.eu/glofas-forecasting/>`_.
-While this is sufficient for initial exploratory purposes, the raw data is needed for more in-depth analysis.
+While the map viewer makes image graphs of modelled and forecasted river discharge available, the actual data are needed to perform more in-depth analyses, such as computing specific return periods, knowing when a certain river discharge threshold was exceeded in the past, or detailed forecast performance at a specific location,

-The raw data can be downloaded in raster from from the `Climate Data Store
+The raw data in raster format can be downloaded from  the `Climate Data Store
 <https://cds.climate.copernicus.eu/#!/home>`_.
 However, the API can be tricky to navigate, with query size limits and long download times which depend on the query structure.
-Furthermore, the data are in the less commonly used GRIB file format, and the reporting points (those found on the map viewer) need to be extracted.
+Furthermore, the data are in the less commonly used GRIB file format, and the river discharge data at specific reporting points (those found on the map viewer) still need to be extracted.
 This GloFAS Python module takes care of all of these steps.

 A note about model versions: On 26 May 2021 GloFAS released `version 3